-Lars Kjølbye is a partner in Latham & Watkins' Brussels office.
-He focuses his practice on complex cases in all areas of EU competition law, including abuse of dominance, restrictive practices, merger control, State aid and energy regulation.
+Lars Kjølbye is the Managing Partner of Latham & Watkins' Brussels office.
+His practice focuses on complex cases in all areas of EU competition law, including abuse of dominance, restrictive practices, merger control, State aid, and energy regulation.
 He has advised clients on a number of landmark matters in recent years.

 Mr. Kjølbye advises international companies in all areas of EU competition law.
 A selection of his recent cases includes the representation of:

 - Microsoft in the US$8.5 billion acquisition of Skype*

 - EDF in the £12.5 billion acquisition of British Energy*

 - Microsoft in its complaint against Motorola Mobility concerning abuse of standards-essential patents*

 - Microsoft in its complaint against Google regarding abusive practices in online search markets*